U.S. Department of Transportation Administrations

 DOT employs almost 55,000 people across the country, in the Office of the Secretary of Transportation (OST) and its operating administrations and bureaus, each with its own management and organizational structure.

-Leadership of the DOT is provided by the Secretary of Transportation, who is the principal adviser to the President in all matters relating to federal transportation programs.
+Leadership of the U.S. Department of Transportation is provided by the Secretary of Transportation, who is the principal adviser to the President in all matters relating to federal transportation programs.
 The Secretary is assisted by the Deputy Secretary in this role.
 The Office of the Secretary (OST) oversees the formulation of national transportation policy and promotes intermodal transportation.
 Other responsibilities range from negotiation and implementation of international transportation agreements, assuring the fitness of US airlines, enforcing airline consumer protection regulations, issuance of regulations to prevent alcohol and illegal drug misuse in transportation systems and preparing transportation legislation.

 The Federal Aviation Administration (FAA) oversees the safety of civil aviation.
 The safety mission of the FAA is first and foremost and includes the issuance and enforcement of regulations and standards related to the manufacture, operation, certification and maintenance of aircraft.
 The agency is responsible for the rating and certification of airmen and for certification of airports serving air carriers.
 It also regulates a program to protect the security of civil aviation, and enforces regulations under the Hazardous Materials Transportation Act for shipments by air.